Apply between Dec. 15 and Jan. 15. for on-campus courses scheduled from April to June 2024.

 If your course code begins with F or N

 Use the NETC Online Admissions Application.
-You can apply starting the day before the class begins and up to 14 days after the course ends.
+You can apply as soon as the course is added to the schedule and up to 14 days after the course ends.
 We recommend that you apply using a laptop or a desktop computer.

 Before you apply

 - Find a course.
 Search the NFA Catalog for a training opportunity that meets your needs.
 The course code and offering dates are listed on the course description page.

 - Understand course requirements.
 Many courses have specific selection criteria or prerequisites.
 Review the course description page for detailed instructions.

 - Request an SID.
 You need this number to apply for NFA courses.
 If you have an SID and your last name doesn't match the SID we have on file, you will need to review your SID registration information.

 - Verify the name and email address of the person authorized to approve your application.

 - Prepare documents.
 Electronic copies of documents demonstrating your eligibility may be required.
 Make sure you have them ready to attach to your application.
 Files must be in Portable Document Format (PDF).
 The maximum size for each PDF is 1 MB.